opens in a new windowARPA Contractor’s Manualopens PDF file

 Powerpoint from the Contractor’s Zoom meeting is opens in a new windowhereopens PDF file

-The City of Decatur is inviting contractors to apply for hundreds of home rehabilitation projects as part of a multi-million-dollar neighborhood revitalization initiative.
-More than $6 million in American Rescue Plan (ARP) monies has been allocated for home rehabilitation by the Decatur City Council.
+The City of Decatur is inviting contractors to apply for home rehabilitation projects as part of a multi-million-dollar neighborhood revitalization initiative.
+More than $6 million in ARPA funding has been allocated for home rehabilitation by the Decatur City Council.
 Over the next two years, the City hopes to rehab 150-300 homes.

-The owner-occupied rehabilitation program is a lottery system that is targeting the City’s urban core.
-Homeowners inside the targeted neighborhoods completed a pre-application, and those that were drawn are being notified by mail.
+The ARPA Owner-Occupied rehabilitation program is a lottery that targets the City’s urban core.
+Homeowners inside the targeted neighborhoods complete a pre-application, and those selected are notified by mail.
+This program is CLOSED at this time.

 Some of the program objectives are: